RADiEnCe/getdata-courseproject/README.md

 I thought that a professional math background wasn't required for this specialization!

-Well, I sort-of gave you the units and the variable descriptions, so yay, job well don.
+Well, I sort-of gave you the units and the variable descriptions, so yay, job well done.

 ~~I'm just fooling myself, aren't I?~~

+Well, at least I'll be giving everyone full markes if they provided _features.txt_ and _features\_info.txt_ with their submission.

 ## Othervariables
 _subject_: a number indicating which subject the data is gathered from